Without the right tools, trying to identify and cater to the right customers is like trying to find the hay in the needle stack.

-An identity graph is an online database that houses all the personal data that are related to an individual customer.
+An identity graph is an online database of all the personal data related to an individual customer.
+It helps businesses to personalize advertisements based on individual devices and IDs.

-During an entire customer relationship, you'll come across many details about a customer.
-These include names, phone numbers, home addresses, email addresses, associated customer ID numbers, usernames, etc. All of these identifiers are collected and stored in the identity graph.
+During an entire customer relationship, you'll come across many details about a customer that can be stored in a unified customer profile.
+These details include names, phone numbers, home addresses, email addresses, associated customer ID numbers, usernames, etc. All of these identifiers are collected and stored in the identity graph and readily accessed for your business to better understand and target customers based on the most updated information.

-Along with these personal data, identity graphs can also store anonymous data related to behavior, such as cookies, device IDs, browsing history, and more.
+Along with this personal data, identity graphs can also store anonymous data related to customer behavior, such as device IDs, browsing history, and more.

 Many third parties own identity graphs.
 These include social networks and ad partners, among other vendors.
 It can be difficult to choose the best identity graph to meet your company's needs.
 So, use the following tips to make the best decision.